CCI-MOC/hil/docs/Install_configure_PostgreSQL_CENTOS7.md

-Following steps will let you install, configure postgreSQL server and create a `haas` database for development or production version of HaaS on a Centos - 7 server.
+Following steps will let you install, configure PostgreSQL server and create a `haas` database for development or production version of HaaS on a Centos - 7 server.